The Whole Scoop on Whole Life Insurance Policy

 The difference between the cash value and the surrender value is what you would get if you surrendered the policy.
 Once the cash value and the surrender value become the same, you are entitled to the entire cash value.
 This is where you now have a policy that works in your favor as a living benefit.

 This is what is considered being your own bank in many discussions around whole life insurance.
 When accessed properly through loans and return of principal (including dividend additions), it can be received for whatever you choose to use it for, tax-free.
-That is a definite benefit of whole life insurance.
+That is a definite benefit of a whole life insurance policy.

 Since whole life policies have a level premium throughout the lifetime of the owner and insured, whole life carriers will have accumulated a rather reserve of assets.
 This represents a lot of the cost of old age payouts that were accumulated over a large span of time over 50 years or so.
 It was the accumulation of past premiums against a future cost.